Please feel free to use info from this web site on ebay or other websites, but please give credit to analogman.com, thanks!

 See our TS9DX page for more info on this pedal.
 This pedal is AWESOME on BASS GUITAR as well as guitar.

 The Maxon OD-9 was released in the summer of 2002.
 It is a TS9 with the correct JRC4558D chip and originally had a DPDT switch replacing the FET switching.
-It has "normal" bypass like an old 70s pedal but did not really suck any tone when OFF.
+It had "normal" bypass like an old 70s pedal but did not really suck any tone when OFF.
 Later ones have a 4pdt switch for true bypass and LED switching.
 Since it is an exact TS9 circuit, we offer the same mods on the OD-9 as the TS9, either the CLASSIC or the SILVER mod, along with KWS option.
+These are hand-made with normal hand-wired parts (pots, jacks, etc) like the TS9 so we can keep them running forever.

 Can you make my Tube Screamer true bypass??

-An easier solution would be to use a TRUE BYPASS box, which is a small box with IN, OUT, SEND, and RETURN jacks, and a switch.
+Another solution would be to use a TRUE BYPASS box, which is a small box with IN, OUT, SEND, and RETURN jacks, and a switch.
 When OFF, the signal goes direct from the IN to the OUT jack.
 When ON, the signal goes through the SEND/RETURN effects loop (and the pedal that you have in that loop).
 These are handy for having around, you can even use it as an AB box in a bind.
-I can build these out of the MXR PAPERWEIGHTS that I have, or in generic cases.
 It is even possible to build multiple true bypass boxes with multiple loops/switches.
-They are about $85 for a normal true bypass box in a generic case.
+See our switchbox page for many examples.
 I tested a TS9 in my TRUE BYPASS BOX to see if the TS9 was effecting the tone when it was OFF.
 There was a small loss in very high frequencies, but the sound was excellent and actually can be better when using very bright amps like my Deluxe Reverb.

 Using a Tube Screamer for CLEAN BOOST mode